-Note (ii): The centre of the athlete's forefoot is the centre point of the shoe at 75% of its internal length.
-The centre of the athlete's heel is the centre point of the shoe at 12% of its internal length.
+6.5.3 The centre of the forefoot of the shoe is the centre point of the shoe at 75% of its internal length.
+The centre of the heel of the shoe is the centre point of the shoe at 12% of its internal length.
 See Figure (2), below.
-For a standard sample unisex size 42 (EUR), the centre of the athlete's forefoot will be the centre point of the shoe approximately 203mm from the inside back of the shoe, and the centre of the athlete's heel will be the centre point of the shoe approximately 32mm from the inside back of the shoe.
+For a standard sample unisex size 42 (EUR), the centre of the forefoot of the shoe will be the centre point of the shoe approximately 203mm from the inside back of the shoe, and the centre of the heel of the shoe will be the centre point of the shoe approximately 32mm from the inside back of the shoe.
+The thickness of the sole outside of these points is not relevant for the purposes of meeting the requirements of these Rules.